 Second, I had allowed others to control my schedule.
 There were three meetings that did not require my attention.
 Others had thought it would be good for me to be in the meetings so I just said yes.
 Silly… I let others decide what should be my priority.

 But what really jumped out at me as a huge problem, is that my schedule reflected a value of addition instead of multiplication.

 Well, for one, addition is about NOW.
 Multiplication is about TOMORROW.
 And tomorrow, as unknown as it is, is about growth beyond what you can currently handle.
 If my schedule only reflects today’s problems and not tomorrow’s opportunities than I am about addition.

 Also, when my schedule reflects multiplication it prioritizes investing in specific people for the sake of their development not just the priority of programs.

 So, here are two action steps we can all take.

 Work two weeks in advance.
 I know this isn’t 100% possible.
 BUT it is 80% possible.
 Lately I am setting up my calendar in detail at least two weeks in advance and leaving 20% in flex to be able to adjust to the needs of others.
 Getting ahead is key to following through on your values.

 Look at your schedule at the beginning of the month and ask yourself this question: How am I investing into the future?
 This question has helped me prioritize people as well as the most important tasks in building leadership.

-Remember, one of the most strategic things you can do is get ahead.
+Remember, one of the most valuable things you can do is get ahead.
 I don’t know about, you but I’m tired of early morning “aha” moments.